particle-iot/docs/src/content/guide/how-to-build-a-product/pcb-design.md

 **EAGLE Design Libraries** - *Coming soon!*.
 Instructions for including and integrating Particle's EAGLE open-source parts library into your PCB design.

+**Best practices for PCB design**.
+There are a lot of resources on the web that establish best practices for designing PCBs.
+[This post](http://www.proto2prod.com/proto2prod/2015/3/18/your-first-prototype-fab-specs-and-gerber-files-13) from our blog, Proto2Prod, focuses specifically on the key fabrication specifications that have a significant impact on mass production.
+Designing your product with a strategy in mind for mass production is critical, and will save you development time, money, and headaches down the road.

 ### Prototyping early designs
 Before you manufacture thousands of units, it's best to start with just a handful.
 We've compiled a short list of resources you'll need to get going: